Peruvian Naval Infantry: Counterterrorism

 Following over a decade of an authoritarian government in Peru, elections were held in 1980.
 Leftist armed groups arose, such as the Shining Path and later the Túpac Amaru Revolutionary Movement (MRTA).
-The Marines began counterterrorist operations against such groups stationed in the Ayacucho Region from 1985 to 1991, creating Task Force 90, later expanding to Ucayali, Huánuco and Loreto.
+The Marines began anti-irregular military, counterinsurgency, and counterterrorist operations against such groups stationed in the Ayacucho Region from 1985 to 1991, creating Task Force 90, later expanding to Ucayali, Huánuco and Loreto.
 In 1995, Marines also participated in the brief the Cenepa War, a brief territorial conflict with Ecuador.

 On 17 December 1996, hundreds of diplomats, businessmen, as well as government and military officers were taken hostage by the MRTA at the Japanese ambassadors residence, initiating the Japanese embassy hostage crisis.
 Over the year, some hostages were released, though 72 hostages remained.
 Peruvian Marines were then involved in a hostage rescue operation, Operation Chavín de Huántar, named after the Chavín de Huantar archaeological site due to the tunnels dug by troops to access the ambassadors compound.
 The operation resulted in two commandos and one hostage dead while all fourteen militants were killed.